marcel-goldschen-ohm/manim-dynamic-code/README.md

 # manim-dynamic-code
-Dynamic code animations in Manim.
+Drop-in replacement for `Code` Mobjects enabling dynamic code animations in Manim.

 Developed for ManimCE, not tested with any other version of Manim.